gaki2/tutorial/slack/README.md

-# Generate Slack Token with Slack App
+# Generate Slack Token with Slack App (Just 1 Minute)

 The _v6.x version and above_ of the Slack Notification task will be using the OAuth Access Token to authenticate with the Slack API.
 Use the following directions to create the OAuth Access Token.